-When looking for a therapist, it’s a good idea to choose someone who you feel comfortable with, and who understands your culture.
+When looking for a therapist, choosing someone you feel comfortable with and who understands your culture is a good idea.

-In this guide, we’ve looked at the three best places for African American couples to find black marriage counseling.
+In this guide, we’ve looked at the eight best places for African-American couples to find black marriage counseling.

 Black marriage counseling services